Thai Panang Chicken Curry

 - 5 banana shallots minced

-- 2 red chillies minced
+- 2 red chillies, crushed or finely minced

 - ⅓ jar Latasha’s Kitchen Thai Red Curry Paste